dinhkellie/vietetc-slackbot/README.md

 * _avgScreenviewDuration_

 There are more metrics that you can use to get data - the full list is at: https://ga-dev-tools.appspot.com/query-explorer/ and https://developers.google.com/analytics/devguides/reporting/core/dimsmets

-if (starttime) and (endtime) are left out, the default range will be past 7 days